BuchardsVault/TrelloBoard/back_end/server_localtest.md

 3. Startup your mySQL instance and ensure that it is running on the local port (Default is 3306)

-### Open two seperate terminals, one to spin up the server on the backend, one to spin up the front end
+4. Open two seperate terminals, one to spin up the server on the backend, one to spin up the front end

 #### Server Side Spin Up

-    Navigate to TrelloBoard/back_end
+` cd TrelloBoard/back_end
-    run this command: `node server_localtest.js`
+  node server_localtest.js `

 You should see the output "Server running on port xxxx" if it was successful

 #### Front End Spin Up